Pupils study biology as a separate subject from Year 7 to IGCSE level.

 - Learning journey - Years 7 and 8

 In Years 7 and 8 we give students a wide exposure to different aspects of biology to help them appreciate the wonderful world of living organisms.
-These courses include as much practical work as possible and students will find themselves examining the histology of cells and making their own cell models, extracting DNA from peas and becoming crime scene investigators when studying genetics.
+These courses include as much practical work as possible and students will find themselves examining the histology of cells and making their own cell models, extracting DNA from peas and dissecting a teleost fish.

-In Year 7 they cover cells and microscope work, experimental design, variation and evolution, classification, ecology and reproduction in plants.
-In Year 8 the topics are methods of nutrition, support and movement, human reproduction, genetics, microbiology and building on the foundations from Year 7 of experimental design.
+In Year 7 students cover cells and microscope work, microbiology, plant biology, experimental design and invertebrate biology.
+In Year 8 the topics cover the study of the vertebrate classes and build on the foundations from Year 7 of experimental design.

 - Learning journey - IGCSE

-From Year 9 students follow the CIE IGCSE Biology course (0970).
-This academically rigorous course enables students to better understand the natural and scientific world in which they live, and to take an informed interest in biotechnological developments.
+From Year 9 students follow the Edexcel GCSE (9-1) biology course.
+This challenging course enables students to better understand the natural and scientific world in which they live, and to take an informed interest in biotechnological developments.

 Students learn the fundamental principles of biology through a mix of theoretical and practical studies.
-This course provides an excellent level of biological detail and a superb biological background for A level studies.
+This course provides an excellent level of biological detail and background for A level studies.